-Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition For The Love of God.
+Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition for the Love of God.

 Time for a short one.
 There’s a common transition people use in their copy and content.
 You might be using it right now, and I’d very much like it if you stopped using it.
 Why?
 Because it is driving me insane.